Leaflet: Information for the user

 Casenglicol belongs to a group of medications called osmotic laxatives.

-Casenglicol is an intestinal evacuant indicated for adults for the prior preparation of colonoscopy, surgery, radiology, and other colorectal and genitourinary examinations.
+Casenglicol is an intestinal evacuant indicated in adults for pre-colonoscopy, surgery, radiology, and other colorectal and genitourinary examinations.

-It is occasionally used for the treatment in adults of chronic constipation of non-organic cause that has previously been treated, without satisfactory results, with a high water content diet and an increase in daily physical exercise.
+It is sometimes used for the treatment of chronic constipation of non-organic cause in adults that has been previously treated, without satisfactory results, with a high-water content diet and increased daily physical exercise.

 Do not take Casenglicol